Hawaii COVID-19 Test Requirements

 Presently, proof of vaccination is not a recognized exemption to the Hawaii travel quarantine.
 The state continues to evaluate the latest science and will inform travelers of any new exemptions as those decisions are made.

-The latest news suggests, as of mid-March 2021, that vaccine/health passport travel will begin in three phases; which we've outlined on our Hawaii Vaccine and Health Passport Travel page.
+The latest news suggests, as of early June 2021, that vaccine/health passport travel will begin in three phases; which we've outlined on our Hawaii Vaccine and Health Passport Travel page.

 We'll continue to monitor this developing story closely and we'll post updates here and on our Hawaii COVID-19 Vaccination page.